rbomman/Speech-Assistant/README.md

 When trying to search something state the nature of what you'd like to search first. </br>
 Then the assistant will respond by asking you what to search and then you state it. </br>
-Says Exit, Bye or something of the like to close the program.  </br>
+Say Exit, Bye or something of the like to close the program.  </br>